richchapler/AzureSolutionsDocumentation/curricula/SQL_PerformanceOptimization.md

    C) Disable
    D) Refresh

-5. Which stored procedure do you use to remove a specific automatic tuning recommendation?
+5. Which stored procedure **DO** you use to remove a specific automatic tuning recommendation?
    A) `sp_remove_tuning_recommendation`
    B) `sp_drop_plan_guide`
    C) `sp_delete_database_automatic_tuning_recommendation`